banglahouse/universities_app/README.md

 To run this app

-First install all depnedencies on command promopt inside project directory
+First install all dependencies using command promopt inside project directory

 npm install